iiasa/message_ix/message_ix/tools/lp_diag/Readme.txt

-This is a temporary place for development of the code for LP-matrix diagnosis
+The lp_diag is a simple tool for diagnosis of LP-matrices basic properties.

-The initial version of Mar 2nd, 2023 is very green; if will be gradually improved in coming weeks.
+The functionality of lp_diag will be gradually enhanced to meet actual needs of message_ix modelers.

-It focuses on processing the matrix and providing its basic characteristics.
+The initial version developed in March/April 2023 focuses on processing matrices in the MPS format.
-RHS, RANGES and BOUNDS sections are not processed yet.
+The repo contains small MPSs for testing local installations.

-Please share your comments and report bugs in the marek-iiasa/MCA repository, in the Discussions and Issues, respectively.
+Large MPSs should not be posted in the repo: they should either be tested locally or posted at /t/fricko/for_marek dir.

-Moreover share the MPS-files for testing by posting them in /t/fricko/for_marek (seen from PCs as I:\fricko\...).
+Please share your comments and report bugs in the in the Discussions and Issues of this repo, respectively.